ietf-wg-acme/acme/draft-ietf-acme-acme.md

 token (required, string):
 : A random value that uniquely identifies the challenge.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
-It MUST NOT contain any characters outside the URL-safe Base64 alphabet.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet and MUST NOT contain any padding characters ("=").

 ~~~~~~~~~~
 {